It’s an annual tradition where Brisbane’s streets come alive with rich Asian culture.

 To help you out, here’s a few of the all time favourites:

-Undoubtedly the most colourful experience is the Brisbane Holi, taking place on February 27, where corn starch, all colours of the rainbow, is thrown into the air and over participants.
+Undoubtedly the most colourful experience is the Brisbane Holi, taking place on February 19 at Rocks Riverside Park in Seventeen Mile Rocks, where corn starch, all colours of the rainbow, is thrown into the air and over participants.

-Originating in India, the Holi Festival is all about being inclusivity and equality with the slogan ‘let’s colour everyone equal.”
+Originating in India, the Holi Festival is all about inclusiveness and equality with the slogan ‘let’s colour everyone equal.”

-Some of the events might be impacted by COVID regulations.
+Some of the events might be impacted by COVID.

-To make sure everything this running smoothly check the Brisbane City Council website.
+To make sure everything this running smoothly and also get tickets – check out the Brisbane City Council website.